bashup/jqmd/jqmd.md

 ## Main Program

-The non-runtime part of the program defines hooks for mdsh to be able to compile jq, yaml, and json blocks:
+The non-runtime part of the program defines hooks for mdsh to be able to compile jq, yaml, and json blocks and constants:

 ```shell
 # Language Support